-Bicycles/Scooters/Roller Blades/Roller Skates/Skateboards at School skateboarding, rollerblading and roller skating are not allowed on the playground or in the school building.
-We cannot assume responsibility for damaged or stolen bicycles, scooters, skateboards, rollerblades, or roller skates.
+Bicycles/Scooters/Roller Blades/Roller Skates/Skateboards at School scooter riding, skateboarding, rollerblading and roller skating are not allowed on the playground or in the school building.
+We cannot assume responsibility for damaged or stolen bicycles, scooters, skateboards, rollerblades and roller skates.
+Students should always ride on the right side of the street and obey all traffic signs.
+Bike helmets are required per state law.
+Students will lose the privilege of riding a bike or scooter to school for failure to comply with these rules of safety and responsibility.

 Students are encouraged to walk or ride their bike to and from school.
 For student safety, all bicycles and scooters are parked at the bicycle racks.
 Students are to walk their bikes and scooters to and from the bike racks once they enter the campus.
-Bike and scooter riding,
+Bike and